 - Human partners of the service dogs are legally disabled, per the country or region’s disability laws.

-- Service dogs are trained to help partners’ disabilities, such as cleaning up trash on the floor (by filling a basket), closing a bathroom stall door, or finding an elevator.
+- A certified service dog is trained to help partners’ disabilities, such as cleaning up trash on the floor (by filling a basket), closing a bathroom stall door, or finding an elevator.

 - Service dogs are trained to be patient and well-behaved in public.

-Those details make it more understandable why service dogs are treated differently for companies like IKEA compared to ESAs.
-However, that’s not meant to discount the enormously vital role ESAs serve worldwide.
+Those details make it more understandable why service dogs are treated differently by companies like IKEA compared to ESAs.
+However, that’s not meant to discount the vital role ESAs serve worldwide.

 Since that’s the case, it’s best if your pup relaxes at home while you choose your next dining table or kitchen set.